pipelinelabo/datalaiq-wiki/ingesters/customtime/customtime.md

 # Ingester Custom Time Formats

-Many ingesters can support the inclusion of custom time formats that can extend the capability of the Gravwell TimeGrinder time resolution system.
+Many ingesters can support the inclusion of custom time formats that can extend the capability of the DatalaiQ TimeGrinder time resolution system.
 The [TimeGrinder](https://pkg.go.dev/github.com/gravwell/gravwell/v3/timegrinder) has a wide array of timestamp formats that it can automatically identify and resolve.
 However, in the real world with real developers there is no telling what time format a system may decide to use.
 That is why we enable users to specify custom time formats for inclusion in the TimeGrinder system.

 ## Supported Ingesters